Christmas without a warm mug of ponche, is just not Christmas!

 Instructions

 - Throughly clean the tejocotes (if using jarred drain and rinse), guavas, and apple.
-Place the piloncillo (or sugar), and cinnamon stick in a large pot; then pour in the water.
+Place the piloncillo and cinnamon stick in a large pot, then pour in the water.
 Cover and simmer over medium heat until the piloncillo breaks down.
 Next add the tejocotes, prunes, hibiscus, cloves, guavas and cover allow to simmer for 20 minutes.

 Notes